-The area west of Henderson Boulevard and south of the existing Thunderbird Villa manufactured home park has been designated Single-Family Residential Low Density.
+The area west of Henderson Boulevard and south of the existing Thunderbird Villa manufactured home park has been designated Single Family Residential Low Density.
 This area includes one small County "island" that is surrounded by incorporated Tumwater.
 The portion of this area south of the Tumwater Boulevard contains an established single-family residential development on Monaco Drive.
-North of Tumwater Boulevard, the area contains some environmentally sensitive areas, and is bordered to the north and west by existing low density residential development in Tumwater.
+North of Tumwater Boulevard, the area contains some environmentally sensitive areas, and is bordered to the north and west by existing low-density residential development in Tumwater.

 The western part of this area is within the airport approach area for the Olympia Regional Airport.
 Uses which tend to induce large gatherings of people, such as churches, theaters or schools, and above-ground flammable storage tanks should be prohibited because of potential catastrophic results of a single plane accident.
-Strong light sources such as flood lights, glare producing uses such as metal roofs, and smoke/steam sources or open burning should also be prohibited because of possible effects on pilot visibility during takeoff and landing.
-All residential development should be closely evaluated in terms of safety to the home to be constructed, the impact of noise, and the potential impact on airport operations.
-New residents should be aware they are within an airport approach area, and new homes should be constructed with additional sound proofing to mitigate noise from aircraft.
+Strong light sources such as flood lights, glare producing uses such as metal roofs, and smoke/steam sources or open burning should also be prohibited because of possible effects on pilot visibility during takcoff and landing.
+All residential development should be closely evaluated in terms of safety to the home to be constructed, the impact of noise, and the potential impact on airport approach area, and new homes should be constructed with additional sound proofing to mitigate noise from aircraft.